Econ Market Research

 • By Application

 Neuroprotective therapies can be used for both prevention and therapy.
 Lifestyle changes, nutritional supplements, and early intervention strategies targeting modifiable risk factors such as hypertension, diabetes, and obesity are all used in prevention measures to minimize the risk of neurological illnesses and cognitive decline.
 In patients with pre-existing neurological diseases, treatment techniques are geared toward symptom management, delaying disease progression, and increasing quality of life.
-These treatments include pharmaceutical interventions, rehabilitation therapy, and surgical procedures suited to specific patients' requirements and illness features.
+These treatments include pharmaceutical interventions, rehabilitation therapy, and surgical procedures suited to specific patients', requirements and illness features.

 • By Route of Administration